 Involved – Access to many NAU resources, guidance, and mentoring.

 Seamless – Enjoy a smooth transition to NAU when you have completed your community college courses.

-Scholarship – Receive a merit based 2NAU scholarship of up to $2,000 for those who qualify.
+Scholarship – Receive a merit based 2NAU scholarship of up to $1,000 per term for those who qualify.

 Contact your local Student Service Coordinator if you have questions.

 Track your NAU degree progress & create a plan